duynguyenxc/Universal-Web-Scraping-System-high-level-update/README.md

 - Use `fetch` (and optionally `extract-full-text`) to obtain and analyze PDFs.
 - Use the **Scrapy crawler** when you need **page‑level data from specific research groups or centers**, not covered well by standard APIs.

-All experiments and test runs can be reproducibly described as sequences of CLI commands, making it easy for your teammates (or your professor) to understand **what you did, how to re‑run it, and how the data flows through the system**.